microsoft/aerial_wildlife_detection/readme.md

 ## News

 * **November 19, 2020:** We now have an official publication on AIDE:
 Kellenberger, Benjamin, Devis Tuia, and Dan Morris.
 "AIDE: Accelerating image‐based ecological surveys with interactive machine learning."
-Methods in Ecology and Evolution, __in press__.
+Methods in Ecology and Evolution 11(12), 1716-1727.
 DOI: [10.1111/2041-210X.13489](https://doi.org/10.1111/2041-210X.13489).
 Please cite this manuscript whenever you use AIDE in your work.
 Thank you very much!
 * **August 17, 2020:** AIDE v2 now officially replaces the old version as the new master!
 If you have a v1 project running, you may want to migrate it according to the instructions [below](https://github.com/microsoft/aerial_wildlife_detection#migration-from-aide-v1).
 For the legacy v1 code, see [here](https://github.com/microsoft/aerial_wildlife_detection/tree/v1).